SteveLeve/intel-gpu-llm-inference/PERFORMANCE_COMPARISON_SUMMARY.md

 For **Intel Core i7-1185G7 + Iris Xe**:
 1. Use **CPU inference** for models ≤ 4B parameters
 2. Use **GPU inference** for:
-   - Models 7B+ (when available)
+   - Models 7B+ (**confirmed 1.32x faster for Mistral 7B**)
+   - Sustained/long-running workloads
    - Batch inference scenarios
-   - Production consistency needs
+   - Production deployments with larger models

 ### For Better GPU Performance
 To see GPU advantages, consider: